theelon/IAR-NET/README.md

 ## Evaluation
 python evaluate.py --model checkpoint.pth --dataset test

+If you use this code or the LAMIS dataset, please cite our paper:
 @article{iar-net2024,
   title={IAR-Net: A Human–Object Context Guided Action Recognition Network for Industrial Environment Monitoring}, author={Your Name and Co-authors},